muratk3n/thirdwave/en/README.md

 ---

-Of course they are

-Jacobin: "Israel Is Refusing to Give Palestinians COVID Vaccines"

----

 TR parties, coalitions still largely work this way.. they are mostly cesspools of proto fascism into which anything can be thrown in and it floats, like certain shit does on a pool of piss.